davidklaing/davidklaing.github.io/index.md

 permalink: /
 ---

 Welcome!
 I'm David Laing.
-If you're new to this site, you should <a id="start-here" class="internal-link" href="/start-here/">start here</a>.
+If you're new to this site, <a id="start-here" class="internal-link" href="/start-here/">start here</a>.

 <hr>